JacoboLansac/audits/solo/next-gen.md

 #### Recommendation

-The auctioned token should be locked in the auction contract.
+The auctioned token should be locked in the auction contract during the auction.

 ## High